 -

-To reach Eurostar check-in you go up the escalator opposite platform 17, then walk along the balcony to the Eurostar check-in gates/kiosks at the far end, roughly level with platform 3.
+Find the Eurostar terminal: Go up the escalator or steps opposite platform 17 onto the first-floor balcony.
+Walk along the balcony to the Eurostar check-in gates and staffed kiosk, roughly level with platform 3.

 -

-Towards the end of the balcony you'll come to staffed check-in kiosks & automatic ticket gates.
-To use the automatic gates, place your ticket QR code (on your phone or printed) against the scanner on the gate.
-If you want to change your allocated seat (for example, to make sure you're facing forward), use the staffed kiosk.
+Step 1, ticket check: To check in, place your ticket QR code (on your phone or printed) against the scanner on one of the ticket gates.
+If you want to change your allocated seat, use the staffed kiosk.

 -

-Immediately after the ticket check you enter the terminal and have your passport checked by French police.
-Then there's a passport check by UK Border Force, with a choice between staffed kiosks and automated passport e-gates.
+Step 2, EU passport check: After the ticket check you enter the terminal and have your passport checked by French police at staffed kiosks.

 -